top of page

 When booking a hotel room in Europe, it's important to understand how they label their room options based on the number of people that can sleep in the room.
 Here's what you need to know:

 - Single room: These are rooms meant for one person.
 Known in Austria and Germany as Einzelzimmer.
 Either a room with one 'single' bed, commonly known in the U.S. as a twin sized bed, or a room with a double bed (see the description double room) charged for a single person's use.
-Tip: Often when the hotel is including breakfast there is a supplement fee paid for one person using a double room.

 ree